-Do enough hiking and sooner-or-later you will be forced to hike a substantial distance on a paved road.
+Road walking is a part of all long-distance hikes, section hikes, weekend backpacking trips, and even day hikes.
 Maybe the trail you’re hiking is still under development and you need to hike a stretch on roads, maybe a bridge has been washed out or a forest fire is blocking your path and you need to detour around them, or maybe you need to walk into town for a resupply.
-Road walking is a part of all long distance hikes, section hikes, weekend backpacking trips and even day hikes and can be just as rigorous as trail walking.

 Here are some tips to keep you out of jail, safe, and healthy if you need to do a stretch of road walking during a day hike or backpacking trip.
 These are all based on actual experience.